 Any youth in grades 6-8 may register to go to Space Camp.
 Many counties provide scholarship funding.
 Check with your local county office on how to apply for scholarship funding for Space Camp.
 The amount of participants depends on the number of busses and staff capacity, participation is typically limited to around 250 total participants.

 - Register through 4-H Online for Space Camp.
-Registration will be open from November 1-December 20.
+Registration will be open from November 1-December 20 prior to program year.